 The RV mail forwarding companies can get your registrations/tags for you, but YOU personally must show up for a new driver's license.

 All this research!!!
-We can help you narrow it down though!!
+Hopefully, this will help you narrow it down though!!

 You'll quickly realize that a handful of states are very "RV Friendly".